 Note:An additional constraint type is indicated by the character "

-V" in the
+CHECK constraints in the

-These constraints are explicitly listed in the
+Notice that the following are explicitly listed in the

 The conditions for user-defined